 National magazines don’t run pieces on artists without major distribution or without being on a major tour.
 No national promoter will give you an opening slot unless you can draw a significant crowd in every city.
 You can’t reach potential fans in regions that aren’t racking your CDs at big record stores and spinning your single on the big radio stations.
-Unless you have money to buy your way into major distribution, kick off a commercial radio campaign, or get onto a great tour, you have to inch your way closer to being accepted into this VIP club by playing good local shows, selling at indie record stores and over the internet (CD Baby, CD Street, Amazon), servicing college radio stations in your area and embracing local and internet press.
+Unless you have money to buy your way into major distribution, kick off a commercial radio campaign, or get onto a great tour, you have to inch your way closer to being accepted into this VIP club by playing good local shows, selling at indie record stores and over the internet (CD Baby, Spotify, Amazon), servicing college radio stations in your area, and embracing local and internet press.

-Granted, this seems unfair, but just remember: anyone can put out a CD—there is no formal quality control or system regulating the indie music scene other than a crude sort of natural selection that eventually kills off the undedicated and the unmotivated artists out there.
+Granted, this seems unfair, but just remember: anyone can put out an album—there is no formal quality control or system regulating the indie music scene other than a crude sort of natural selection that eventually kills off the undedicated and the unmotivated artists out there.
 The longer you’re able to hang in there, the more you’re carving out a space for yourself that you can build upon.
 With a little luck and continued belief you may one day transcend your indie status and graduate to worldwide exposure.

 Your way to the buzz

 So how does one single-handedly function the way a major label would?
 You can’t.
 But you can learn from the model that they use and apply a scaled-back version of it for your CD release.
 Because the conventional promotion outlets are largely unavailable to you and you can’t afford national advertising, you must rely on building your following more organically by concentrating on a specific region, with live shows, word of mouth and massive internet promotion.
 There are countless indie music websites that are more than happy to review your CD, and local college radio stations can usually be persuaded to spin your music.
-In fact, for a few thousand dollars you can hire a promotion company for an eight week, several hundred station national college radio campaign.
+In fact, for a few thousand dollars you can hire a promotion company for an eight-week, several-hundred-station national college radio campaign.

 If you put in a little extra effort and personally call and email the station music directors, it’s possible to crack the CMJ 200 chart, which can stimulate some solid industry buzz.
 These radio stations can be great allies when you look to tour through their town at some point in the not-so-distant future.
 For your radio campaign and internet and local press, it’s a good idea to set an arbitrary release date for your CD launch.
 Make sure it’s far enough in advance to give yourself a chance to send your disc to the reviewers and prolong the ‘brand new’ period when you can give someone a pre-release copy.
 This will also give you time to nail down internet and limited retail distribution (they often want a 6–8 week lead-up before your release date).

-When you take on the personality of your imaginary publicist you’ll need to have an angle or a story that is compelling enough for people to care about what you are doing.
-If you’re an unknown artist without a story, what good reason would people have to feature you in their magazine, TV show or website?
+When you take on the personality of your imaginary publicist, you’ll need to have an angle or a story that is compelling enough for people to care about what you are doing.
+If you’re an unknown artist without a story, what good reason would people have to feature you in their magazine, TV show, or website?
 Just being a new artist with a new record coming out isn’t exactly newsworthy or even interesting.
 I’m not suggesting you should fabricate your bio, but objectively rearrange it so that it highlights the strengths that set you apart from the thousands of artists out there who are trying to get press.
 Keep in mind that a lot of times the information that you feel most insecure about exposing is what people find the most interesting.

-All’s fair in love, war…and indie promotion
+All’s fair in love, war… and indie promotion

 Companies spend millions of dollars every year to promote their products and stimulate brand recognition.
 It may take years for a product to become instantly identifiable and ultimately a household name.
 You should be viewing your music in much the same way.
 Of course you don’t have quite the advertising budget or the marketing staff, so you must cut some corners to make up for the deficiency in these areas.